DNA Analysis: Traditional Techniques

 Once the DNA in question has been amplified, STR analysis examines how often base pairs repeat in specific loci, or locations, on a DNA strand.
 These can be dinucleotide, trinucleotide, tetranucleotide or pentanucleotide repeats -- that is, repetitions of two, three, four or five base pairs.
 Investigators often look for tetranucleotide or pentanucleotide repeats in samples that have been through PCR amplification because these are the most likely to be accurate.

-The Federal Bureau of Investigation (FBI) has chosen 13 specific STR loci to serve as the standard for DNA analysis.
-The likelihood that any two individuals (except identical twins) will have the same 13-loci DNA profile can be as high as 1 in 1 billion or greater.
+The Federal Bureau of Investigation (FBI) has chosen 20 specific STR loci to serve as the standard for DNA analysis.
+They expanded that number from 13 to 20 in January 2017.